 Americans for the Arts and Artist Relief have released new versions of their COVID-19 Impact on the Arts Surveys.
 The findings will power our collective ongoing advocacy work to ensure the arts are part of the billions of dollars in relief and recovery funding.

 Americans for the Arts and Artist Relief, with support from the Ford Foundation, have launched a new COVID-19 Impact Survey for Artists.
 This revised survey enables the partners to gauge what is happening to our creative economy and address what is needed to provide relief and spur recovery.
 All types of creative workers should participate: practicing artists, culture bearers, educators and teaching artists, creative entrepreneurs, and hobby artists).
 Please share this link with your artist networks.
-Each week, Americans for the Arts publishes its updated COVID-10 Research Update that tracks the ongoing human and financial impacts of the COVID-19 crisis on the arts.
-As the virus continues to rage in our communities, so does its devastation of the nation's arts sector.
-Cancellations have taken place at virtually every arts organization across the country, 1 in 10 arts businesses doubt their ability to survive, and two-thirds of the nation's artists are now unemployed.
-Use this weekly update to keep informed.
+For up-to-date news and resources for the arts and culture field, visit AFTA's Coronavirus (COVID-19) Resource and Response Center.

 EMERGENCY FUNDS FOR ARTISTS/CREATIVE ENTREPRENEURS/INDIVIDUAL ARTS ADMINISTRATORS